 Katharyn Privett-Duren, PhD, is an English professor, writer, and farmer in rural Alabama.
 Her grandmother was integral in her upraising, and therefore had an impact on her understanding of working with plants and the earth.
 As an organic, biointensive micro-farmer focused on sustainability, Katharyn continues to reach out to her neighbors in an effort to teach them to grow their own food with minimal impact to their financial resources or the environment.
 From seed to harvest, she also works to echo her Cherokee roots in an ethical and holistic communion with the land.
 Katharyn is a Master Gardener in her local county district, as well, volunteering in the occasional outreach project in the Auburn/Opelika area.
 After tending chickens for almost ten years, she has now branched out into breeding bantams such as Silkies, Frizzled Cochins, and Seramas.
 Her small plot of land, Little Halawakee Farm, sports rare varieties of turmeric, galangal, ginger and herbs of all kinds.
 Katharyn and her husband, Todd, have worked to obtain a grant for a high tunnel, which has provided space and shelter to sustain a small CSA (Community-Supported Agriculture).
 Lined with fig, mulberry and pear trees, Little Halawakee Farm has become a haven in a section of the country heavily laden with pesticide and herbicide residues.
 From snakes to chipmunks, lizards to tree frogs, butterflies to native bees: the farm buzzes with life.
 The old well on the property provides all of the water needs for her family, livestock, dogs and plants.
 It is, indeed, a magical place.
 It is her dream to transform Little Halawakee Farm into a teaching garden.
 As an impending grandmother, she hopes to pass down the wonders of reading, writing, and eating a dinner that grew in peaceful communion with all that reside in a sacred, natural space.
 Check LHF out at: littlehalawakeefarm.org.

 James Sands is a poet, farmer, and gardener.
-He practices sustainable farming and has spent the last eight years building the quality of the soil on the plot of land he works in rural Maine.
+He practices sustainable farming and has spent the last eleven years building the quality of the soil on the plot of land he works in rural Maine.
 He has published several poems and a book of children’s poetry, Why the Moon Tumbled Out of the Sky.
 He is also co-producer of Farmer-ish and delivers content to his wife when he is not busy planting, watering, harvesting, or caring for their son or their flocks of chickens and ducks.

 Ilana Silver is a graduate student with a deep love for horses and the natural world.
 She was born in Scotland and moved to Maine as a child, young enough to have lost the Glaswegian accent.
 After completing her undergraduate degree at the University of Maine, Ilana spent four years traveling and working abroad and in the western portion of the United States.
 She held a variety of positions, from hostel receptionist in New Zealand to horseback trail guide in Yellowstone National Park, before returning to Maine.
 She is currently completing a Master’s in Social Work at Smith College and simultaneously working on a certificate in equine-assisted mental health through the University of Denver’s Institute for Human-Animal Connection.
 After graduating, she hopes to integrate horses into a mental health practice and dreams of stewarding a small plot of land where her rascally horse can also live.